global-asp/asp-source/en/0362_nanus-taxi.md

 ##
 Here I am standing in line.
 My mother sings me a song.
-“Come Mr Taxi can't you see?
-We are waiting, Nanu and me!”
+"Come Mr Taxi can't you see?
+We are waiting, Nanu and me!"

 ##
 The lady next to me is taking her chickens home.
 They will